shawnaten/node-message-api/README.md

 - I've commented LOOK HERE near the key pieces

 The sample project has all the endpoints setup to use but doesn't utilize all of them.
 It demonstrates account creation and authenticating / login.

-# Mock Customer Service API

-This is a project developed for an independent study course with Dr. Jianwei Niu at UTSA.
-It's version 2 of a simple RESTful API for a mock bank customer service system.
-The first version is in [this repo](https://github.com/shawnmaten/node-bank-ticket-api).
-This service was used for one of Dr. Niu's other courses where students connected to it from an Android app, [sample code](/android_sample) for that is also in this repo.
-The API Spec is available [here](/spec.md).

-## Features
-- Auth using JWT
-- Message between customer user and support user
-- Send broadcast messages for all users to see